WordsGPT/psycholinguistics_framework/README.md

 cat batches/*.jsonl >> batches/batches.jsonl
 cat results/*.jsonl >> results/results.jsonl
 ```
-4. Execute `python3 generateResults.py [extra-otpion]` for the experiment.
-Each experiment will have its own `generateResults.py` -> it generates a .xlsx with the results
+1. Execute `python3 generateResults.py <EXPERIMENT_PATH> {json, num, weighted_sum} [extra-otpions]` for the experiment -> for your own experiment is possible that you want to modify it.
+We recommend creating a new file for reproducibility -> it generates a .xlsx with the results

-### Make a finatuning:
+### Make a fine-tuning (only for OpenAI):
 1. Prepare the fine-tuning dataset by running `python3 create_finetuning_dataset.py <EXPERIMENT_PATH> <EXPERIMENT NAME>`.
 2. Fine-tune the model by running `python3 execute_finetune.py <EXPERIMENT_PATH> <FT_NAME>`.
 3. Calculate the correlation by running `python3 calculate_correlation.py <EXPERIMENT_PATH>`.
 4. To test the finetuning execute the same steps mentioned before.

 ### Other scripts:
-- `execute_individual_api.py`: Instead of batch operations executes individual calls to the model API
+- `execute_individual_api_{google/openai}.py`: Instead of batch operations executes individual calls to the model API
 - `combine_excels.py`: It makes a left join of file1.xlsx and file2.xlsx using two columns and generates a new excel with the same name as file1.xlsx (saving the initial one as file1_old.xlsx) `python3 combine_excels.py <file1.xlsx> <file2.xlsx> <Column-file1,Column-file2> <suffix for columns of file2.xlsx>`